Faber & Faber

-Faber and Faber Limited, usually abbreviated to Faber, is an independent publishing house in London.
-Published authors and poets include T. S. Eliot (an early Faber editor and director), W. H. Auden, Margaret Storey, William Golding, Samuel Beckett, Philip Larkin, Ted Hughes, Seamus Heaney, Paul Muldoon, Milan Kundera and Kazuo Ishiguro.
+Faber and Faber Limited, commonly known as Faber & Faber or simply Faber, is an independent publishing house in London.
+Published authors and poets include T. S. Eliot (an early Faber editor and director), W. H. Auden, C. S. Lewis, Margaret Storey, William Golding, Samuel Beckett, Philip Larkin, Sylvia Plath, Ted Hughes, Seamus Heaney, Paul Muldoon, Milan Kundera and Kazuo Ishiguro.

 Founded in 1929, in 2006 the company was named the KPMG Publisher of the Year.

 Faber and Faber Inc., formerly the American branch of the London company, was sold in 1998 to the Holtzbrinck company Farrar, Straus and Giroux (FSG).
 Faber and Faber ended the partnership with FSG in 2015 and began distributing its books directly in the United States.

 History

 Faber and Faber began as a firm in 1929, but originated in the Scientific Press, owned by Sir Maurice and Lady Gwyer.
 The Scientific Press derived much of its income from the weekly magazine The Nursing Mirror.
 The Gwyers' desire to expand into trade publishing led them to Geoffrey Faber, a fellow of All Souls College, Oxford; they founded Faber and Gwyer in 1925.
 After four years, The Nursing Mirror was sold and Geoffrey Faber and the Gwyers agreed to go their separate ways.
 Faber selected the company name of Faber and Faber, although there was no other Faber involved.

 T. S. Eliot, who had been suggested to Faber by Charles Whibley, had left Lloyds Bank in London to join Faber as a literary adviser; in the first season, the firm issued his Poems 1909–1925.
 In addition, the catalogues from the early years included books by Ezra Pound, Jean Cocteau, Herbert Read, Max Eastman, George Rylands, John Dover Wilson, Geoffrey Keynes, Forrest Reid, Charles Williams, and Vita Sackville-West.
 In 1928, Faber and Faber published its first commercial success, Memoirs of a Fox-Hunting Man.
 The book was at first published anonymously; the author's name, Siegfried Sassoon, was added to the title page for the second impression.
 Over the next six months, it was reprinted eight times.